 - After walking for a long period of time,

 - When you stand on your tip-toes, or

 This condition, left untreated, will get worse overtime due to the continued strain on the ligament, causing inflammation and tension around the heel.
 After a prolonged period of strain, the body forms calcium deposits on the heel bone.
 Plantar fasciitis is also known as heel spur syndrome.

 Plantar fasciitis affects people of all ages but mostly is found in people who walk on hard floors for long periods of time, overweight individuals, long distance runners, soldiers, those entering into or that have past middle age, and folks that have high arches or flat feet.

 Proper arch support, guidance in therapies, and other non-invasive treatments all work together to alleviate your symptoms.
 At Dixon Center for Integrative Care, we work in tandem with our medical team at Harpeth Valley Health Care to provide you with a well-rounded option of treatments all under one roof.
 Below are just a few examples of ways we can get you back on your feet, pain free.

 DME Foot Boot

-Make an appointment online, call, or TEXT us (WELLHEALTH to 55678) to start a conversation about how you can have HAPPY FEET again!
+Make an appointment online or call to start a conversation about how you can have HAPPY FEET again!